-Note To use an rcp application, follow this same procedure, but substitute rcp for TFTP in the instructions; for example, use the copy rcp flash command instead of the copy tftp flash command.
+Note To use an RCP application, follow the same procedure, and substitute "RCP" for "TFTP" in the instructions.
+Use the copy rcp flash command instead of the copy tftp flash command.

-- Install any TFTP server application on the PC.
-(The PC application included on the Step 1 feature pack CD-ROM is for Microsoft Windows 95 only.) - Step 2 Launch the TFTP server application on the PC, usually by double-clicking the application icon or its .exe filename. - Step 3 Set up the PC as a TFTP server by using the TFTP server application setup or configuration facility.
+- Step 1 Install any TFTP server application on the PC.
+(A PC application is included on the feature pack CD-ROM for Microsoft Windows 95 only.) - Step 2 Launch the TFTP server application on the PC, usually by double-clicking the application icon or its .exe filename. - Set up the PC as a TFTP server by using the TFTP server application setup or Step 3 configuration facility.

 Most TFTP server applications include a setup facility that allows you to specify the PC as a server.
-For example, from the TFTP menu of one application, you can select Settings to display a panel that includes a check box beside the word Server.
-To configure the local PC as a server, click this check box.
+For example, from the TFTP menu of one application, you can select Settings to display a panel that includes a checkbox beside the word Server, which allows you to configure the local PC as a server.

-The TFTP server also allows the selection of a "root" directory.
-You must select the directory in which the Cisco IOS files reside, for example, d:\cpswinst\images.
+The TFTP server also allows the selection of a root directory.
+You must select the directory in which the Cisco IOS files reside, for example, (d:\cpswinst\images).

 Caution Make sure you set up your local PC as a TFTP server.
 If you overlook this step, you cannot perform the copy procedure.
-This reminder also applies if you are using rcp instead of TFTP.
+This reminder also applies if you are using RCP instead of TFTP.

-- Step 4 Establish a console session from your local PC (which is now configured as a TFTP server) to the router by using one of these methods: - Connect the PC comport to the router console port.
+- Step 4 Establish a console session from your local PC (which is now configured as a TFTP server) to the Cisco router by using one of these methods: - Connect the PC comport to the router console port.
 This is the recommended method.
-When you reload the router with the new image in Step 12, you remain connected to the router.
-(If you use Telnet, you lose connection to the router.) - Establish a Telnet session from the PC to the router. - Step 5 Connect your PC Ethernet port to the router Ethernet port.
-Use an Ethernet crossover
+When you reload the router with the new image in Step 16, you remain connected to the router.
+(If you use Telnet, you lose connection to the router.) - Establish a Telnet session from the PC to the router.